-This post recently appeared on the AiR member site.
+This post recently appeared on the Allies in Recovery member site.
 It will give you a taste of the many resources we make available to our members, and how they will help you help your loved one.

 Above all, she worries that for someone in early sobriety, this may be too much to handle.

 Dominique Simon-Levine responds to this mother’s concerns below.

 Your comment underscores the problems that people in early recovery frequently have in trying to get their life back on track.
 So much damage is done in active addiction.
 It’s uncanny how often things fall apart even more in early sobriety.
 I have known so many people who get sober only to be socked by the loss of an apartment, a relationship, a job, a source of income, or debt collectors.
 Somehow, when they were actively using, the problems were somehow kept more at bay.
 It all seems to come crashing down at once, and the loved one is vulnerable and raw, with a very small arsenal of coping skills.

 In answer to your question, treatment is underfunded and limited to a narrow definition of substance abuse treatment.
 Treatment doesn’t see its role as helping the newly sober person to manage financially.
 They rarely ask the question, “So where is the job?” … “How is this person going to pay for the sober house?” … “How is this person going to get to their appointments?”
 They certainly don’t see their role as providing inpatient treatment until such time as the person is financially stable.

 As you have learned, solutions to these questions fall back on the family.

 Aftercare planning has improved greatly across the treatment system.

 Programs have put in place regular phone calls with discharged clients, phone counseling, follow-up groups and more.
 But the problems of job training and securing work, transportation and childcare remain huge concerns for those trying to get back on their feet.
 When hit in the face with these problems, the job of staying clean and sober can be extra daunting.